EpicOrange/riichi_advanced/documentation/documentation.md

 You may also have optional keys `"discarder_penalty"`, `"non_discarder_penalty"`, `"draw_penalty"` which add a fixed amount to their respective payments (after the multiplication).
 For example, in MCR all players pay the winner 8 points regardless of the score, so all of these would be set to `8`.

 If there is a `"split_oya_ko_payment"` key set to `true`, then self-draw wins are processed differently.
 Specifically, it splits the score X into Y=X/4 (if winner is non-dealer) or Y=X/3 (if the winner is dealer).
 The dealer is paid 2Y points rounded up to the nearest `"han_fu_rounding_factor"`, and all non-dealers are paid Y points rounded up to the nearest `"han_fu_rounding_factor"`.

+There are typically no payments at exhaustive draw, but you can enable riichi-style tenpai and nagashi exhaustive draw payments via the following:

+    "score_calculation": {
+      "draw_tenpai_payments": [1000, 1500, 3000],
+      "draw_nagashi_payments": [2000, 4000],
+    },

+These keys check for `"tenpai"` and `"nagashi"` statuses respectively on the players at the time of exhaustive draw.
+For tenpai payments, tenpai players pay `1000/1500/3000` to non-tenpai players for 1/2/3 players tenpai.
+For nagashi payments, it's a mangan payment, so 2000 from nondealers and 4000 from dealer (or 4000 all if dealer got nagashi).

 <!--